burlachenkok/burlachenkok.github.io/_posts/2023-09-26-COFIG-FRECON-Accepted-on-SIAM-Journal.md

 published: true
 ---

-The paper [Faster Rates for Compressed Federated Learning with Client-Variance Reduction](https://arxiv.org/abs/2112.13097) was accepted to [SIAM Journal (SIMODS)](https://www.siam.org/publications/journals/siam-journal-on-mathematics-of-data-science-simods).
+The paper [Faster Rates for Compressed Federated Learning with Client-Variance Reduction](https://arxiv.org/abs/2112.13097) was accepted by the [SIAM Journal (SIMODS)](https://www.siam.org/publications/journals/siam-journal-on-mathematics-of-data-science-simods).

 ---

-The paper *"Faster Rates for Compressed Federated Learning with Client-Variance Reduction"* was accepted to the [SIAM Journal on Mathematics of Data Science(SIMODS)](https://www.siam.org/publications/journals/siam-journal-on-mathematics-of-data-science-simods).
+The paper *"Faster Rates for Compressed Federated Learning with Client-Variance Reduction"* was accepted by the [SIAM Journal on Mathematics of Data Science(SIMODS)](https://www.siam.org/publications/journals/siam-journal-on-mathematics-of-data-science-simods).
 SIAM Journal on Mathematics of Data Science (SIMODS) publishes work that advances mathematical, statistical, and computational methods in the context of data and information sciences.

 I was glad to work with my peers (and I hope for future work with them in the future):
 * [Haoyu Zhao](https://hyzhao.me/) from [Princeton University](https://www.princeton.edu/)